spraakbanken/korp-frontend/doc/frontend_devel.md

 In ideal cases, no changes needs to be done in Korp.
 Instead all configuration will reside in another directory.

-### configDir

-Throughout this document, configDir will refer to either `app` or the configured directory (see below).
+Throughout this document, `configDir` will refer to either `app` or the configured directory.

 ### Structure of the configuration directory